-Communication is one of the most frequently identified barriers when it comes to uptake and use of seasonal meteorological and hydrological forecasts (Soares and Dessai, 2015;

-Vaughan et al., 2016; Golding et al., 2017; Soares et al., 2018).
-Discussions captured during the focus group and indicated on some empathy maps identified two key communication barriers in the West Thames: (1) between water sector users themselves and how they interpret and communicate SHF information and (2) a disconnect between scientists developing the forecasts and those involved in policy, practice and decision-making.
+Communication is one of the most frequently identified barriers when it comes to uptake and use of seasonal meteorological and hydrological forecasts (Soares and Dessai, 2015; Vaughan et al., 2016; Golding et al., 2017; Soares et al., 2018).
+Discussions captured on empathy maps and during the focus group and indicated on some empathy maps identified two key communication barriers in the West Thames: 1) between water sector users themselves and how they interpret and communicate SHF information and 2) a disconnect between scientists developing the forecasts and those involved in policy, practice and decision-making.

-All groups said they felt better able to interpret and communicate the messages when presented with a range of complementary forms of SHF information including maps, hydrographs, and text, with maps being of particular value.
-This supports findings by Lorenz et al. (2015), who identified clear differences in users' comprehension of and preference for visualizations of climate information.
-Mapping information was also found to be important in the survey by Vaughan et al. (2016), while numerical representations were preferred over text and graphics in the study by Soares et al. (2018).
-Many participants said they would feel better prepared and able to discuss upcoming hydrological conditions if SHF information was visualized in a variety of ways and regular engagement was made a routine part of their job (see Sect.
-5.4).
+All groupsteams said they felt better able to interpret and communicate the messages when presented with a range of complementary forms of SHF information including maps, hydrographs and text, with maps being of particular value.
+This supports findings by Lorenz et al., (2015) who identified clear differences in users' comprehension of and preference for visualisations of climate information.
+Mapping information was also found to be important in the survey by Vaughan et al., (2016), while numerical representations were preferred over text and graphics in the study by Soares et al., (2018).
+Many participants said they would feel better prepared and able to discuss upcoming hydrological conditions if SHF information was visualised in a variety of ways and regular engagement was made a routine part of their job (see Sect 5.4).

 A number of participants also felt that scientific improvements and developments to SHF are not being adequately communicated to those involved in policy and practice.
-General consensus was that knowledge exchange events and information sharing services through projects such as IM-PREX are an excellent way of addressing this disconnect.
-Presentations during the focus group shared findings from other projects, including the European Provision Of Regional Impacts Assessments on Seasonal and Decadal Timescales (EUPORIAS) (Met Office, 2018), the End-to-end Demonstrator for improved decision-making in the water sector in Europe (EDgE), Service for Water Indicators in Climate Change Adaptation (SWICCA) (Copernicus, 2017a, b), and Improving Predictions of Drought for User Decision Making (IMPETUS) (Prudhomme et al., 2015) - much of which was new knowledge to some participants.
-It was further expressed that stakeholder events yield maximum benefit for both the scientist and the user when they are co-produced with an organization that is involved in receiving, tailoring, and distributing SHF information (Rapley et al., 2014).
-Importantly, we do not want to be in the position whereby SHF skill has improved but the credibility and reliability of the information is questioned by decision-makers who have not been kept up to date with developments.
-The potential for this disconnect was demonstrated by both forecasters and groundwater hydrologists at Stage 3 ("Improved" EFAS-Seasonal) whereby decisions would only be made if the accuracy of the forecast could be verified.
+General consensus was that knowledge exchange events and information sharing services through projects such as IMPREX are an excellent way of addressing this disconnect.

+- 25 Presentations during the focus group shared findings from other projects including the 'European Provision Of Regional Impacts Assessments on Seasonal and Decadal Timescales' (EUPORIAS) (Met Office, 2016), the 'End-to-end Demonstrator for improved decision-making in the water sector in Europe' (EDgE), 'Service for Water Indicators in Climate Change Adaptation' (SWICCA) (Copernicus, 2017ab) and 'Improving Predictions of Drought for User Decision Making' (IMPETUS) (Prudhomme et al., 2015) - much of which was new knowledge to some participants. other examples include the 'European - 30 Provision Of Regional Impacts Assessments on Seasonal and Decadal Timescales' (EUPORIAS) (Met Office, 2016), the 'Endto end Demonstrator for improved decision making in the water sector in Europe' (EDgE), 'Service for Water Indicators in Climate Change Adaptation' (SWICCA) (Copernicus, 2017ab) and 'Improving Predictions of Drought for User Decision Making' (IMPETUS) (Prudhomme et al., 2015).
+It was further expressed that stakeholder events yield maximum benefit for both the scientist and the user when they are co-produced with an organisation that is involved in receiving, tailoring and distributing SHF information (Rapley et al., 2014).
+Importantly, we don't want to be in the position whereby SHF skill has improved, but the credibility and reliability of the information is questioned by decision-makers who haven't been kept up to date with developments.
+The potential for this disconnect was demonstrated by both forecasters and groundwater hydrologists